Today I’m going to show you exactly how to set up Snapchat Ads step-by-step for your business to get impressive results.

 Simply hover over daily budget, until the pencil icon pops up to change your value.
 The minimum will still be $50 a day.

 The same can be done for bidding.
 However, I never suggest changing a bid on a running campaign.

 Instead, I recommend cloning the campaign with the clone ad button and adjusting it to your new target bid.
 Just to see how it impacts your traffic.

-The advantage to using the Snap pixel is the ability to create retargeting campaigns with Snap Ads and also creating lookalike audiences to further optimize.
+The advantage of using the Snap pixel is the ability to create retargeting campaigns with Snap Ads and also creating lookalike audiences to further optimize.